-Beijing Olympics schedule, day by day
+Beijing Olympics schedule and TV guide, day by day

 |Feb.
 2

-Curling, CZE vs. NOR - Mixed Doubles Round Robin Session 1
+Curling, NOR vs. CZE - Mixed Doubles Round Robin Session 1

 |7:05 a.m.